What follows is an open letter to those who manage digital teams. It implores them to invest more in their digital staff.

 Digital has transformed media.
 Now every customer has an audience.
 They can broadcast to the world in real time.
 If dissatisfied with your company a single update from them can lead to a cascade that could impact your share price.

 Digital is changing customer expectations.
-With the competition a click away customer’s loyalty is harder than ever to earn.
+With the competition a click away, customer’s loyalty is harder than ever to earn.
 This has led to a new generation of companies focused on customer service, raising the bar for the rest of us.
 When companies such as Google provide good digital services for free, customers are sure to expect the same from you.

 Digital is transforming the workplace.
 Digital is becoming a key component of day to day business life.
 Social media, website updates, intranets and other tools are the life blood of organisations.
-Also, a new generation of digital workers are entering the workplace.
+Also, a new generation of digital workers is entering the workplace.
 They will expect the same quality of digital tools they use in their personal life.

 In essence, digital is reshaping our world and if we do not invest in adapting to this new reality our organisations will fail.